+For more information

-For more Refer to "Get" in the Serena PVCS Version Manager Command-Line Reference Guide. information
+Refer to "Get" in the Command-Line Reference Guide.

 Checking In Revisions

 Objective: To check in a workfile that contains changes.

 When you check in a workfile, Version Manager stores the changes in the workfile's archive and creates another revision.
 Before you check in a workfile, you must have a lock on the revision in Version Manager.
 Only the person who locked a revision can check in a new version of it, unless your administrator has configured the project to allow multiple locks.